 1st STAGE: Bologna – Rocca di Badolo (25 km)

-On this first stage we pass through several places of natural and cultural interest, starting in Bologna with Piazza Maggiore and Europe’s longest portico, which we walk along to the Basilica of San Luca.
-Along the way we come across the Dè Rossi Palace, the Roman Bridge of Vizzano, and other scenic ‘pearls’ such as the Rocca di Badolo, the stage arrival.
+On this first stage we pass through several natural and cultural sights, starting in Bologna, with Piazza Maggiore and Europe’s longest portico, which we walk under its 666 arches, to the Basilica of San Luca.
+Along the way (with a small detour) we come across Palazzo De’ Rossi, the Roman Bridge of Vizzano, and other scenic ‘pearls’ such as the Rocca di Badolo, the stage arrival.

 Length: 25 km